mcidclan/atomic-point-of-view/README.md

 the navigator to produce realtime effects.

+To generate the APoV file, you need a voxels files entry.
+You can use one of the available voxels.bin file from the zip or generate your own via blender.

-First, via blender set the grid unit size to 1, remesh your object into blocks, ajust the scale value of the modifier to get the blocks aligned with the units of the grid.
+Blender 2.78 is recommended to generate the voxels.bin file entry.
+First set the grid unit size to 1, remesh your object into blocks, ajust the scale value of the modifier to get the blocks aligned with the units of the grid.
 Apply transformations, set the object position at 0.5, 0.5, 0.5.
 Apply position, then export the object with the available python script.
-Blender 2.78 is recommended.

 Copy the voxels.bin at the root of the generator repository.
 Then run the